 BOMA International encourages all members to subscribe to its State and Local Issues Forum Listserv, which is a great venue to exchange valuable information on state and local government issues affecting the commercial real estate industry throughout the country.
-To subscribe to the listserv, please contact Scott Morris, BOMA International’s Director of State and Local Affairs, at firstname.lastname@example.org.
+To subscribe to the listserv, please contact John Bryant, BOMA International’s Vice President of Advocacy, Codes and Standards, at firstname.lastname@example.org.

 State and Local Issues